 Lake County was established Oct.
 24, 1874.
 It was created from the southern part of Wasco County and the eastern part of Jackson County.
-It was named because of the many large lakes that are entirely or partly within its borders.
+It was named because of the many large lakes within its borders.

 When the Legislative Assembly created Lake County, it temporarily located the county seat at Linkville (now Klamath Falls) until voters selected a permanent site.
 The voters chose to move the county seat to Lakeview in 1876.
 The town derived its name from its view of Goose Lake to the south.
 The shallow lake, known for its fluctuating size, was generally much larger and closer to Lakeview in the 1870s than it is today.

 The land for the first courthouse was donated by one of the areas first settlers, M.W.
 Bullard.
 The first courthouse was completed in 1904.
 In 1954 a new courthouse was built on the site of the former courthouse at a cost of $366,427.

 The government of Lake County consisted originally of a county judge, a county commissioner, clerk, treasurer, and sheriff.
 Another commissioner, assessor, school superintendent, and surveyor were later added.
 The county court was abolished and replaced with a board of county commissioners by 1971.